jecki/DHParser/documentation/StepByStepGuide.rst

 nodes.
 We do not need to do anything in particular for transforming the
 <part>-node, except that we should explicitly assign an empty operator-list to
 it, because we do not want the "*" to step in.
-The reason is that a <part> with a single <WORD> should still be visible as a part a not replaced by the
+The reason is that a <part> with a single <WORD> should still be visible as a part and not be replaced by the
-<WORD>-node, because we would like our data model to have has regular a form as
+<WORD>-node, because we would like our data model to have as regular a form as
 possible.
 (This does of course imply a decision that we have taken on the form of our data model, which would lead too far to discuss here.
 Suffice it to say that depending on the occasion and purpose, such decisions can also be taken